Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==
+= 3.1.5 5 Jun 2018 =
+* Testing with the new version of Woocommerce
+* Adding a new option to avoid Woocommerce override User Profile data

 = 3.1.4 14 May 2018 =
 * Fixing the filters to change the Shop label